Greenbaum-Lab/SNPnmi/readme.md

  1.1 get_data - gets the VCFs according to the config.

  1.2 get_vcfs_stats - gets VCFs stats.
-You should atleast look at 'freq' which is fundemental to this work.
+You should at least look at 'freq' which is fundamental to this work.
  Others are super useful for understanding the data we have!
 See the notebook "Analyze basic vcftools stats.ipynb"

  ---